seek-oss/treat/docs/webpack-options.md

 Enable hot module reloading for treat modules.

 **Note:** This only enables HMR for the generated JavaScript.
-As treat forwards CSS to your `outputLoaders` (e.g. MiniCSSExtractPlugin) you'll need to refer to their docs for how to setup HMR for your CSS.
+As treat forwards CSS to your `outputLoaders` (e.g. MiniCssExtractPlugin) you'll need to refer to their docs for how to set up HMR for your CSS.

 ```js
 // Example setup for MiniCSSExtractPlugin